KONGSBERG is transparent in our approach to taxation and our tax positions

 KONGSBERG’s international presence means that we must comply with a wide variety of tax systems in many countries.
-In our opinion, a responsible approach to taxation is decisive for our long-term activities in the countries in which we operate.
-This includes identifying and complying with current tax legislation, disclosing all the necessary information to the relevant authorities, and taking prudent tax positions where tax legislation allows different interpretations or choices.
+In our opinion, a responsible approach to taxation is essential for our long-term activities in the countries in which we operate.
+This includes identifying and complying with current tax legislation, disclosing all the necessary information to the relevant authorities and taking prudent tax positions where tax legislation allows different interpretations or choices.

 - We engage in efficient tax planning that supports our business and reflects commercial and economic activity.

 - We do not engage in artificial tax arrangements.

 - We comply with relevant tax regulations and their intentions.